 Open banking apps only have access to your banking data, such as transactions and direct debits (basically, whatever appears on your statements), and not anything personal that your bank might know about your financial or living situation.

-Regulations in the UK, for example, also state that open banking apps have to use APIs to access your data (see the section on APIs below), and this is the most secure way of sharing your data and ensures that only the data you give permission for can be shared.
+The Consumer-Driven Banking Act states that open banking apps have to use APIs to access your data (see the section on APIs below).
+This is the most secure way of sharing your data and ensures that only the data you give permission for can be shared.

 What are APIs?

-APIs (application programming interfaces) are what is used to let you securely share data between sites or apps on the internet.
-They are what is used by providers like Skip the Dishes when it accesses your location through Google Maps.
+APIs are used to let you securely share data between sites or apps on the internet.
+For example, providers like Skip the Dishes or Uber Eats use APIs to access your location through Google Maps.

-APIs allow one company to access specific data that another company has, without you sharing your passwords with anyone.
-Before this can happen, you will be asked for your permission, and you should always check exactly what you are giving permission for.
+APIs allow one company to access specific data that another company has, without needing to share your passwords with anyone.
+Before this can happen, you’ll be asked for your permission, and you should always check exactly what you’re giving permission for.

 How do I stay safe when sharing my data?